najibullahjafari/najibullahjafari/README.md

 > 💡 Today's Advice: Mistakes are proof you’re trying—learn from them.

 ## About Me
-A Certified Full-Stack web developer with a great experience in Laravel & Livewire,Ruby on Rails, Vue Js, React Js and Python.
+A Certified Full-Stack web developer with a great experience in Laravel & Livewire, Vue Js, React Js and Python.
 Feel free to connect with me via email or on LinkedIn to discuss coding, chess, or anything in between!🚴‍♂️♟️👨‍💻 ⚽.

 ## GitHub Stats